 And then….the solemn opening notes to “Funeral For A Friend “ (the sound of the wind, those clanging bells….)
 For the next few hours, my bedroom door was shut and I was deep into the music, the liner notes, the artwork, and everything else that was absolutely overwhelming about this landmark album.
 I wasn’t alone: Rolling Stone ranks it at #91 on the “500 Greatest Albums of All Time.”
 The album has also been inducted into the Grammy Hall of Fame.

-Goodbye Yellow Brick Road is also the backdrop for Elton John’s current “Farewell Yellow Brick Road” tour which kicked off in 2018 and is slated to run for a couple more years.
+Goodbye Yellow Brick Road was also the backdrop for Elton John’s “Farewell Yellow Brick Road” tour which kicked off in 2018 and recently ended after Covid interruptions.
 Here are seven cool things about “GYBR.”

 1) Considering how huge Elton was at this time, here’s a stat for you: at one point, he was responsible for 3 percent of ALL the records sold…across the entire planet.
 GYBR topped the charts for eight weeks and sold over 30 million copies.